 Types of Crochet Shawls

 Crochet shawls come in a wide variety of different styles and types.
-Because of this, I’ve put together a list of 25 of my favorite free crochet shawl patterns, so you can choose one that suits you best!
+Because of this, we’ve put together a list of 25 of our favorite free crochet shawl patterns, so you can choose one that suits you best!

 Whether you’re looking for a lacy, airy, cool-weather shawl or a chunky, warm design, the options for crochet shawls are nearly endless.